Executive Summary

 Wild Fish Problem #2 – Inadequate River Flows

-When Sacramento River flows into the Delta are below 40,000 to 50,000 acre feet during late winter and spring, when the winter, spring and fall runs are migrating, the runs become unsustainable.
+When the Sacramento River flows into the Delta is below 40,000 to 50,000 acre feet during late winter and spring, when the winter, spring, and fall runs are migrating, the runs become unsustainable.
 The result is continued population declines.

 Solution – Provide a minimum of 40,000 acre feet into the Delta during late winter and spring in low water years.